Workers' Party (Ireland): Publications

+Election results

 Republic of Ireland

 The Workers' Party made its electoral breakthrough in 1981 when Joe Sherlock won a seat in Cork East.
 It increased this to three seats in 1982 and to four seats in 1987.
 The Workers' Party had its best performance at the polls in 1989 when it won seven seats in the general election and party president Proinsias De Rossa won a seat in Dublin in the European election held on the same day, sitting with the communist Left Unity group.

 Workers' Party members launching the party's posters for the May 2018 referendum to repeal the 8th amendment.

-Following the split of 1992, Tomás Mac Giolla, a TD in the Dublin West constituency and president of the party for most of the previous 30 years, was the only member of the Dáil parliamentary party not to side with the new Democratic Left.
+Following the split of 1992, Tomás Mac Giolla, a TD in Dublin West and president of the party for most of the previous 30 years, was the only member of the Dáil parliamentary party not to side with the new Democratic Left.
 Mac Giolla lost his seat in the general election later that year, and no TD has been elected for the party since then.
 However, at local authority level, the Workers' Party maintained elected representation on Dublin, Cork and Waterford corporations in the aftermath of the split, and Mac Giolla was elected Lord Mayor of Dublin in 1993.

 Outside of the south-east, the Workers' Party retains active branches in various areas of the Republic, including Dublin, Cork and County Meath.
 In the 1999 local elections, it lost all of its seats in Dublin and Cork and only managed to retain three seats in Waterford City.
 Further electoral setbacks and a minor split left the party after the 2004 local elections, with only two councillors, both in Waterford.

 The party fielded twelve candidates in the 2009 local elections.
 The party ran Malachy Steenson in the Dublin Central by-election on the same date.
 Ted Tynan was elected to Cork City Council in the Cork City North East ward.
 Davy Walsh retained his seat in Waterford City Council.
 In the 2014 local elections Tynan retained his seat; however Walsh lost his, following major boundary changes resulting from the merging of Waterford City and County councils.
 In January 2015, Independent councillor Éilis Ryan on Dublin City Council joined the party.

 In the 2011 general election the Workers' Party ran six candidates, without success.
 In the 2016 general election, the party ran five candidates, again without success.

 At the 2019 Irish local elections, the party dropped to one remaining councillor, with Éilís Ryan losing her seat on Dublin City Council.

+Following the 2021 split, Ted Tynan was re-elected to Cork City Council for Cork City North East in the 2024 local elections as an independent candidate.
+The Workers' Party itself ran three candidates in the election, receiving 863 first-preference votes and winning no seats, with Tynan listed in the official results as a non-party candidate.
+Tynan resigned from the council in May 2026 for health reasons.